BUG1989/tengine-docs-en/introduction/support_hardware.md

 ## NPU

-通过 TIM-VX 已验证内置 VeriSilicon VIP8000/VIP9000 NPU 的以下芯片：
+The following  VeriSilicon VIP8000/VIP9000 NPU series have been verified by TIM-VX ：

 - A311D
 - S905D3